Why this blog?

 If you want to do a little more, you can make a small donation.
 I am a full-time shakuhachi artist and I put a lot of time and efforts in the writing of posts and pages, in the recording and uploading of the music.
 So any little help is welcome.

-You can modify and choose the amount of your donation.
+You can choose the amount of your donation.

 You will receive in return a link to a private music file… and my deep gratitude.